 Header Bidding and Exchange Bidding – better together?

 Where this article has mostly looked at the relative merits of each solution, there is a third option: OKO offer a solution to publishers that combines Header Bidding and Exchange bidding in one simple set-up.
-Our Header Bidding Max solution runs both auctions to maximise the bids for each impression without compromising on performance.
+Our Header Bidding solution runs both auctions to maximise the bids for each impression without compromising on performance.
 The result is higher bids without the performance cost of cramming more bidders into the header.
-Find out more about our Combined header bidding and exchange bidding solution here.
+Find out more about our header bidding solution here.